esoterika227/esoterika227.github.io/trestleboard/index.md

 per person.
 If you are interested in attending or presenting, please [contact us](/contact/).

-**On the remaining months we meet on the third Wednesday at 7:00pm sharp.** We are often dark in July and August.
+**On the remaining months we meet on the 2nd Wednesday at 7:30pm sharp.** We are often dark in July and August.
 Each meeting features a short educational lecture along with discussion on Masonic philosophy.

-After our meetings, we enjoy libations and fellowship in the the Portland Scottish Rite Center game room and lounge, featuring a donation bar and excellent antique pool tables.
+After our meetings, we enjoy libations and fellowship, featuring a donation bar and an excellent smörgåsbord of cosmic creature cacophony.
 Prospective members and others in our community are encouraged [to RSVP](/contact/) to join us for these activities.

-## 2017 Calendar of Events
+## 2018 Calendar of Events

 The calendar for the coming year of Esoterika Lodge №227 is as follows:

- -  Wednesday, 18 January, 2017 -- Stated Meeting at 7:00pm
+ -  Wednesday, 10 January, 2018 -- Stated Meeting at 7:30pm
- -  Wednesday, 15 February, 2017 -- Stated Meeting at 7:00pm
+ -  Wednesday, 14 February, 2018 -- Stated Meeting at 7:30pm
- -  Saturday, 18 March, 2017 -- Scholarly Presentation & Refreshments at 5:30pm.
-Stated Meeting at 7:00pm
+ -  Saturday, 17 March, 2018 -- Scholarly Presentation & Refreshments at 5:30pm.
+Stated Meeting at 7:30pm
-    * Speaker: C.R.
-Dunning on Contemplative Practice
+    * Speaker:  TBA
- -  Wednesday, 19 April, 2017 -- Stated Meeting at 7:00pm
+ -  Wednesday, 11 April, 2018 -- Stated Meeting at 7:30pm
- -  Wednesday, 17 May, 2017 -- Stated Meeting at 7:00pm
+ -  Wednesday, 9 May, 2018 -- Stated Meeting at 7:30pm
- -  Wednesday, 14 June, 2017 -- Stated Meeting & Refreshments at 5:30pm.
-Stated Meeting at 7:00pm
+ -  Wednesday, 16 June, 2018 -- Stated Meeting & Refreshments at 5:30pm.
+Stated Meeting at 7:30pm
-    * Speaker: Grimoire Panel with Larry Roberts, Matt Turcotte, and Erik L. Arneson
+    * Speaker:  TBA
- -  July/August 2017 -- DARK
+ -  July/August 2018 -- DARK
- -  Saturday, 16 September, 2017 -- Scholarly Presentation & Refreshments at 5:30pm.
-Stated Meeting at 7:00pm
+ -  Saturday, 15 September, 2018 -- Scholarly Presentation & Refreshments at 5:30pm.
+Stated Meeting at 7:30pm
-    * Speaker: Adam Jogen Salzberg on the Zen Buddhist Chanting tradition
+    * Speaker:  TBA
- -  Wednesday, 18 October, 2017 -- Stated Meeting at 7:00pm
+ -  Wednesday, 10 October, 2018 -- Stated Meeting at 7:30pm
- -  Wednesday, 15 November, 2017 -- Stated Meeting at 7:00pm
+ -  Wednesday, 14 November, 2018 -- Stated Meeting at 7:30pm
- -  Saturday, 16 December, 2017 -- Scholarly Presentation & Refreshments at 5:30pm.
+ -  Saturday, 15 December, 2018 -- Scholarly Presentation & Refreshments at 5:30pm.
 Stated Meeting at 7:00pm
-    * Speaker: Ingrid Kincaid will present [a lecture on Yule](https://www.facebook.com/events/132330390800290/).
+    * Speaker:  TBA

 Visitors are encouraged to RSVP through our
 [Facebook page](https://www.facebook.com/esoterikalodge.oregon/) or by